fonoster/fonoster/README.md

 # Limitations

-We are currently unable to place calls using UDP likely due to a NAT issue.
+We are currently unable to place calls using UDP likely do to a NAT issue.